indie-zen/zscript/ZSCRIPT.md

 ZScript
 ======
-***(or should it be called ZLang?)***

-Scripting language used for Zen Spaces
+Scripting language used for Zen Spaces.

 This is a functional language that readily describes logic and algorithms within Zen Spaces.

-Unlike Lisp /  Clojure, the default for a construct is that it is assumed to be meta data instead of data or code.
+Unlike Lisp / Clojure, the default ZScript construct is meta data instead of data or code, meaning it describes a function but does not execute the function.

 Why a new language?
 ---